darthwalsh/ecma-335/docs/iv.7.1-semantics.md

 > <!ELEMENT altmember EMPTY>
 > ```
 >
-> element is used for operator overloads.
+> &emsp;&emsp;(Informative) Specifies that an alternative, equivalent member call exists for the current method.
+This element is used for operator overloads.
 >
 > ```xml
 > <!ATTLIST altmember